Implementing Agile on a Learning and Development Team

 Lastly, the notion of being pulled to the work is critical for our team to maintain momentum.
 This means that we only work on assets that align with current business needs so that our subject matter experts are engaged to support.
 As many instructional designers experience, we were asked to develop certain assets but because the business did not have an urgent need for those assets, when we found gaps or had questions on the content we were provided, we struggled to get support because our subject matter experts were being pulled into higher priority tasks.
 This slows down design and development significantly,.
 We solve for this through the stories we track on our Scrum board each sprint.
 We create a story solely for content review and curation, if sufficient content has not been provided, that is separate from design and development to ensure the designer has all that they need when it is time to develop.
 This not only puts more ownership on the business to provide the needed material before development can start, but it also helps limit rework for the designer if development starts too early.

-This new way of working has been effective for our team to continually have a steady stream of work throughout the project.
+Using agile methodology in learning and development has been effective for our team to continually have a steady stream of work throughout the project.
 It also helps us manage scope and deadlines when we plan the work; we complete each sprint ahead of time, with stretch goals to take on more work if time allows.
 This helps ensure the team does not get overloaded but still challenges us to complete more within the sprint.
 Using the agile approach gives our team the ability to release training content quicker so our end users can start using the content when they need it.
 Agile also allows us to receive feedback early so we can iterate on it and apply that feedback to future assets we develop.

 Agile is not just for IT developers.
 If implemented effectively, being agile is a fast and efficient way to produce on-demand training for our clients.
 Even if your team is not set up with a Scrum master and product owner, your project manager can fill this role by helping the team plan and prioritize work to focus on and complete within shorter timeframes.
 Even if your deadlines are months down the line, working in sprints can help ensure steady progress is made, and daily standup meetings allow all team members to stay informed of progress and any barriers that arise.
 At the end of each sprint, team members reflect on what went well and what did not, which helps the team to continuously improve the processes going forward.
 There are many benefits to working this way for both the project team as well as for the client.
 Give agile a try and see how you like it!